For more than 50 years, video games have evolved beyond the scope of our imagination.

 Platform: Online Course

 Pacific is a serious game devoted to teaching management strategy, with a survivalist spin.
 It’s a game-based learning course for leadership and team management in which you will learn and apply strategies, techniques and tools to develop and improve your leadership and team management skills.
-With over 25,000 students online Pacific offers a comprehensive online training course in 6 modules for managers and leaders from all levels of business.
+Developed by game-based learning company Game Learn, Pacific has over 25,000 students online, it offers comprehensive training course in 6 modules for managers and leaders from all levels of business.

 Working with Water by Central Coast Council and Chaos Theory (2020)